 The Venetian Harbour

-Without a doubt, the most romantic setting in Chania is the harbour built by the Venetians in the 14th century.
-It became central to the naval resistance against and the Turks and the town flourishing as a commercial hub.
-Don’t miss the Neoria (narrow, stone buildings once serving as ship repair yards) and the iconic lighthouse, built by the Venetians at the turn of the 17th century and finished by the Egyptians in the 1830s.
+Without a doubt, the most romantic setting in Chania’s Old Town is the Venetian harbour, built in the 14th century.
+It became central to the naval resistance against and the Turks and Chania flourishing as a commercial hub.
+Don’t miss the Neoria (narrow, stone buildings once serving as ship repair yards) and the iconic lighthouse, introduced by the Venetians at the turn of the 17th century and finished by the Egyptians in the 1830s.

 Sunset dinner in Tabakaria

 Images of the impossibly beautiful lagoon of Balos, on the north-westernmost peninsula of Crete, have travelled the world – and with good reason.
-It can be visited by boat but driving there and walking down to the beach is the best way to enjoy the Natura 2000-protected region.
+It can be visited by boat but driving there and walking down to the beach is the best way to enjoy the Natura 2000-protected landscape.
 Prepare to be wowed!
+A day trip here is one of the top experiences in Chania.

 Majestic Balos beach